threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

 # Withdrawing TFT from BSC to Stellar

 If you wish to withdraw funds from BSC to Stellar then you need to interact with the token contract.
+See [addresses](../../addresses.md)

 The `withdraw` method must be called on the contract with following parameters:

 - blockchain_address: Your stellar address
 - network: stellar
-- amount: any amount that does not exceed you balance (7 decimals)
+- amount: any amount that does not exceed your balance (7 decimals)